Klaus F. Steiner's scientific ventures

 Welcome to the homepage for my scientific interests and contributions!

 Why this website?
 Well, I'm passionate about science.
 Around 1990 I studied biology and a bit of mathematics and philosophy here in Graz, Austria.
 For my diploma thesis, I modeled and simulated the song interactions of bushcrickets.
-Instead of doing a dissertation, however, I ended up in software development and I am still employed today.
-For several years now, I have also been running a small puzzle company together with my wife Karin.
-We have thus turned our shared enthusiasm for puzzles and brain games into a sideline.
+But then I ended up in software development and I am still employed today.
+For several years now, I have also been running a small puzzle company together with my spouse Karin.

 The evolution of altruistic traits is a Darwinian puzzle that has not yet been satisfactorily solved.
-Using cost-benefit analyses and multi-agent simulations, I show here that there is a clear fitness advantage for the altruists in a mixed population of altruists and egoists if some conditions are met.
+Using multi-agent simulations for public goods games and a threshold model, I show here that there is a clear fitness advantage for the altruists in a mixed population of altruists and egoists if some conditions are met.

-This multi-agent simuation shows the dynamics of altruistic cooperators (C, cyan dots) and defectors (D, yellow dots) in a group-structured population.
+This multi-agent simuation shows the dynamics of altruistic cooperators and selfish defectors in a group-structured population.
 It demonstrates the basics of the processes and mechanisms described in the paper.

 2021